 The two power inputs to the ABS ECU are fused through individual 10 amp in-line fuses.
-These fuses are located on the crossmember directly to the right of the ECU.
-The power to the in-line fuses (1) comes from the ignition circuit via the ABS ECU power relay (R7 for the VN or PR2 for the VHD).
+These fuses are located on the crossmember near the ECU.
+The power to the in-line fuses (1) comes from the ignition circuit via the Ignition power relay (PR3 for the VHD).
 Also attached is a Terminating Resistor (2).
-(For more information refer to page 27 and page 27.)
+(For more information refer to page 27.)